Stability, bifurcation and control of a predator-prey ecosystem with prey herd behaviour against generalist predator with gestation delay: Numerical simulation

 \section{Numerical simulation}

-The following numerical simulations have been carried out in support of the theoretical results obtained and for the clear illustration of the characteristics and behaviour of the model.
-All the theoretical findings are verified by numerical simulations.
+In this section, we present some numerical results of system (\ref{sys}) for a set of parameters and different delay values.
+The following numerical simulations have been carried out in support of the theoretical results obtained and for a clear illustration of the characteristics and behaviour of the model.
+All the theoretical findings are verified by the numerical simulations.\\ The parameters chosen for simulation are:

-At first, in Figure (\ref{fig:stableEP}), we illustrated phase portraits and time series of the dynamics around interior equilibrium point which shows the stable nature of the interior equilibrium point of the system (\ref{2}).
-The parameter set considered for this is $m = 1.2$, $p = 0.7$, $c = 0.3$, $d = 0.4$, $e = 0.25$, $a = 0.2$.
-Then, in Figure (\ref{fig:stableLC}), the phase portrait and time series of the stable limit cycle around the unstable interior equilibrium point of the system (\ref{2}) are illustrated.
-The parameter set considered for this is $m = 1.2$, $p = 0.7$, $c = 1$, $d = 0.7$, $e = 0.2$, $a = 0.2$.

-Here, we have calculated the power spectra for the system (\ref{2}) using the values of the sequence $x_n$ $(n=1,2,3,\hdots)$.
-The sequence $y_n$ is not considered.
-The values after 1000 iterations are taken so that the long term behaviour can be taken into consideration.
-The sampling frequency is taken at 1 Hz.
-2000 sample points are taken for analysing the attractor.
-The FFT length taken to calculate the power spectra is 1024.
-Power spectra of the system (\ref{2}) are illustrated in Figure (\ref{fig:psd}) for asymptotic stable interior equilibrium point and stable limit cycle around the unstable interior equilibrium point.